featurehub-io/featurehub/sdks/client-go/README.md

 	// Then you can apply a client context and read your value as its specific type, with rollout strategies applied: numberValue, _ := featureValue.WithContext(clientContext).AsNumber()
 ```

 If the featureValue has rollout strategies defined then they will be applied according to the client context you provide.

+Note the map of `Custom` values, which are evaluated against your custom features according to their field names (keys).

 Todo